octylFractal/java-preloader-reloadeder/README.md

 Note that if you do not set a default JDK, the symlinked path will lead nowhere!

 # Usage
-Run `jpre use 11`, this downloads JDK 11 from AdoptOpenJDK and makes it the active JDK.
+Run `jpre use 11`, this downloads JDK 11 from Adoptium and makes it the active JDK.
 Other major versions can be downloaded and configured using `jpre use <major>`.
 The default JDK can be set using `jpre default <major>`.